hexatester/mineflayer-wiki/Bot-Contest-Ideas.md

 - Capture the Sheep
-- Everyone is given a .schematic for some building, and their bot needs to build it with no user intervention
+- Everyone is given a .schematic for some building, and their bot need to build it with no user intervention